wassermanlab/JASPAR-inference-tool/README.md

 As a usage example, the inferred JASPAR profiles for the `MAX` TF can be obtained as follows: `./profile_inferrer.py ./examples/MAX.fa ./files/`.

 The script returns (if any) the inferred JASPAR profiles for the specified TF(s) along with the details regarding the inference, including:
-* The `blastp` alignment between the query and JASPAR TF, including the the start and end amino acid positions, and the Expect value (E); and
+* The BLAST alignment between the query and JASPAR TF, including the the start and end amino acid positions, and the Expect value (E); and
 * The % of identical residues between the query and the JASPAR TF DBDs